Etsy Offsite Ads Explained: The Program You Can't Always Opt Out Of

 Should You Turn Off Offsite Ads (If You Can)?

-If you're still below $10,000 and have the option to opt out, here's the trade-off:
+If you are still below $10,000 and can opt out, compare these trade-offs:

 Keep them on if: